chalupagrande/auth-starter/NOTES.md

 1) Change AuthRouter `/` to a `/profile` route. and use the verify Token middleware.
 This will be used when serving from the server as well..You can eliminate the other logic for verifying the token on the front end.

-2) Add to confirmation screen at what time the email was sent.
-Giving them 10 minutes to click the link.
-This way you dont have to send an email every time they log in.
-  - add an expiration for the token.

 - Mailer Response codes: `err.responseCode`
   - 421: too many requests per day
   - 535: Invalid login for emails